vishk23/moses/Reports/Credit Loan Review/Loan Conditions Matrix/docs/README.md

 - [x] Add other options to Financial Statements section
    - Did this in free form box
 - [x] Add a not real estate secured option to skip environmental (first question)
-- [ ] Get bullet output for summary (flood)
+- [ ] Create bullets for questions/answers/summary output
-- [ ] Corporate guarantor output should have line breaks for bullets
+   - Not really working with the system I've built.

 ## File Paths